astronomer/docs/learn/use-case-airflow-databricks.md

 ---
-title: "ELT with Airflow and Databricks"
+title: "ELT with Apache Airflow® and Databricks"
-description: "Use Airflow, Databricks and the Astro Python SDK in an ELT pipeline to analyze energy data."
+description: "Use Apache Airflow®, Databricks and the Astro Python SDK in an ELT pipeline to analyze energy data."
 id: use-case-airflow-databricks
 sidebar_label: "ELT with Airflow + Databricks"
 sidebar_custom_props: { icon: 'img/integrations/databricks.png' }
 ---

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around fully managed Apache Spark clusters.
-Using the [Astro Databricks provider package](https://github.com/astronomer/astro-provider-databricks), you can create a Databricks Workflow from Databricks notebooks and run the Databricks Workflow in an Airflow DAG.
+Using the [Astro Databricks provider package](https://github.com/astronomer/astro-provider-databricks), you can create a Databricks Workflow from Databricks notebooks and run the Databricks Workflow in an Apache Airflow® DAG.
 This lets you use Airflow's orchestration features in combination with Databricks' cheapest compute.
 To get data in and out of Databricks, you can use the open-source [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html), which greatly simplifies common ELT tasks like loading data and creating pandas DataFrames from data in your warehouse.

 This example uses a DAG to extract data from three local CSV files containing the share of solar, hydro and wind electricity in different countries over several years, run a transformation on each file, load the results to S3, and create a line chart of the aggregated data.